team-building-2

 Facilitating Work-Life Balance and Flexibility

 Flexible schedules and remote work options promote better work-life balance.
-This reduces stress and boost job satisfaction.
+This helps reduce stress and boosts job satisfaction.
 Clear policies on after-hours communication set healthy boundaries.

 Encouraging regular breaks and time off prevents burnout.
 Some companies offer “mental health days” in addition to sick leave.
 This shows they value employee wellbeing.